bellachng/YouTube-Transcript-App/README.md

 # Youtube-Transcript-App
 ## Description
 [PYTHON] The application uses the Python API of youtube-transcript to pull a transcript from the Youtube video.
-The app asks for a user input of a YouTube link in which the API generates the transcript which can include auto generated subtitles.
+The app asks for a user input of a YouTube link in which the API generates the transcript.
+Auto generated subtitles may be produced as well.

 ## Features
 This app works for a public YouTube video link and only requires its URL.